 A crow eating the offerings is considered a good sign because crows are believed to be representatives of the God of Death, Yama.

-Traditionally Pitru Paksha was performed only by men, particularly sons, but times have changed.
-In families where there are no sons, daughters can perform the rituals too.
+Traditionally, Pitru Paksha was performed only by men, particularly sons, but times have changed.
+In families where there are no sons, daughters can perform the rituals instead.

 Why Pitru Paksha is Important

-A. Hindus believe it brings peace to their ancestors
+Hindus believe it grants peace to their ancestors

-According to the Gita and the Vedas, offerings made to the departed during Pitru Paksha bring peace to their souls and helps them reach their divine destination.
+According to the holy writings of the Gita and the Vedas, offerings made to the departed during Pitru Paksha bring peace to their souls and helps them reach their divine destination.

-B. It reaffirms the Hindu faith in an after-life
+It reaffirms the Hindu faith in an afterlife

-Death is not the end — it merely punctuates the cycle of birth, rebirths and marks the end of a physical body.
+Death is not the end — it merely punctuates the cycle of birth and rebirths and Pitru Paksha marks the end of one's physical body.
 For the soul, what follows is a journey determined by each person's individual karma, which was earned during their lifetime.

-The Hindus believe that there are strong karmic ties between previous, current, and future unborn generations.
-We are indebted to our ancestors and when we honor them by praying for their souls, we earn their blessings.
+The Hindus believe that there are strong karmic ties between previous, current and future unborn generations.
+We are indebted to our ancestors.
+When we honor them by praying for their souls, we earn their blessings.